Car-dependent infrastructure is bad for businesses.

 Urban Revival in America

-The move towards urban walkable living has largely driven by “featureful cities” or the Resort model of cities: living places with more walkable amenities – nearby coffee shops, grocery stores, neighborhood bars, and other entertainment options – have higher land value and disproportionately higher economic output.
-By contrast, even though housing may be cheaper in car-dependent places, living there is not: the extremely high cost of automobile ownership actually makes America’s traditionally more expensive but walkable cities more affordable than places with less transit, leaving residents with more disposable income.
+The move towards urban walkable living has largely driven by “featureful cities” or the “Resort model” of cities: places with more walkable amenities – nearby coffee shops, grocery stores, neighborhood bars, and other entertainment options – have higher land value and disproportionately higher economic output.
+In contrast, even though housing may be cheaper in car-dependent places, living there is not: the extremely high cost of automobile ownership actually makes traditionally more expensive but walkable cities more affordable than places with less transit, leaving residents with more disposable income by allowing them to live car-free.

 Car-dependent infrastructure promotes big chains and harms local businesses